 Join an internationally recognized program

 With a reputation for cutting-edge work, our internationally recognized Textiles program teaches you to think beyond the crafted object.
-Compared to other programs in the United States, our courses are topic-driven, developed to promote critical thinking, research, and problem-solving alongside skill building and technique through assignments and critique.
-Students are encouraged to investigate related issues such as the implications of pattern and repetition, explore technology’s relationship to industrialization and mass production, and interrogate systemic forms of oppression.
-Contemporary critical race theory, gender theory, queer theory, and slow methodologies aid in our inquiry to understand the shape of an innovative and relevant textile practice today.
+Compared to other programs in the United States, our courses are topic-driven, designed to build technical skill, while promoting critical thinking, research, and problem-solving.
+Students are encouraged to investigate relevant issues such as the social and environmental implications of mass production, analyze the gendering of work, and interrogate systemic forms of oppression.
+Contemporary critical race theory, gender theory, queer theory, and slow methodologies aid in our inquiry to understand the shape of an innovative and relevant textiles practice today.

 Equal parts analog and digital, our state-of-the-art studios are designed to foster a range of applications: experimental, functional, and industrial.
-Planar and linear forms of textile construction and surface manipulation, including but not limited to weaving, screenprinting, dyeing, stitching, felt-making, knitting, crocheting, surface embellishment, basketry, and soft sculpture techniques provide the backbone of our curriculum.
-As you develop and refine your conceptual and foundational skills, you’ll gain the confidence to experiment with sustainable materials and try your hand at cutting-edge digital processes.
+Linear, planar, and three-dimensional forms of textile construction and surface manipulation—including low- and high-tech weaving, hand and screenprinting, natural and chemical dyeing, spinning and felting, knitting and crocheting, and stitching and embroidery—provide the backbone of our curriculum.
+As you refine your technical and conceptual skills, you develop a distinctive artistic voice and build a body of work that culminates in a senior exhibition.